togkousa/kmerAnalyzer/README.md

 Steps 3 and 4 can also be executed by using a python IDE.

 # Outputs
+Assuming that the input file is called 'filename.fasta'!
-1.Inside the '/Input' folder there are 2 files.
-The first one is a .txt file which contains the DNA sequences in a shuffled order.
-The second one is a .csv file, kind of dictionary, that maps the i-th sequence to a unique ID called "ID-i".
+1.Inside the '/Input' folder there are 3 files.
+The first one is a .txt file called 'filename.txt' which contains the DNA sequences in a shuffled order.
+The second one is a .csv file called 'filename_sequenceIDs.csv' that contains the IDs of the sequences in the same shuffled order.
+The third one is also a .csv file called 'filename_sequencesIDs_unshuffled.csv' which contains the mapping of the sequences to the corresponding IDs in the original unshuffled order of the .fasta file.
-2.
+2. Inside the 'Output/filename/' folder there are 3 .csv files.
+File 'output.csv' contains
 3.

 # Example